 The songs proven to get your grandma on the dance floor (or conjure their spirit).
 You need those photos (or those orb sightings), so you need at least a few of these songs.

-No man does it all by themself.
-Let your rainbow flag fly with these tunes.
+Let your Pride flag fly with these wedding-ready bangers.

 Best Wedding Songs by Genre

-Each genre should be represented at your post-nuptial dance-a-thon.
-To get the best boogie for your buck, be sure you add the best wedding songs from each genre to your playlist.
+Each genre should get representation at your dance-a-thon.
+To get the best boogie bang for your buck, be sure you add the best wedding songs from each genre to your playlist.

 Country is more than steel guitars and lonely cowboys (but it’s definitely also both of those things).
-George Strait and Shania Twain obviously made our playlist of Country and Americana wedding songs, but we had to give some love to modern country, too.
+In addition to the classics (e.g. Strait, Twain), we gave some love to modern country.Pop Music

 Come for the “Cheap Thrills,” stay for the “Funky Kingston.”
 This is highly danceable wedding music.

-This shouldn’t have to be stated, but these are just dumb wedding songs that people love anyway.
+Yes, that’s right—these are just dumb wedding songs that people love.
 We are people!
 We love this stupid playlist!

 Best Wedding Songs by Decade